Articles on: People

 Voting and counting towards quorum can be enabled/disabled on the organization's Settings page, to suit organization's specific needs.

-Looking at permissions from the perspective of a COMMITTEE MEMBER, we see the following:
+3. Looking at permissions from the perspective of COMMITTEE MEMBERSHIP -

 When a user has access to a committee, they have access to ALL resources related to that committee, including meetings, committee documents, agendas, minutes, attendances, and votes.